Developer docs

 }

-Soft-delete the secret at key_ref.
-Leaves a tombstone rather than a hard removal.
+Soft-delete the secret.
+Leaves a tombstone rather than a hard removal, so a later GET at that ref returns 404.

-List the refs in the session's vault, with the encrypted key name per record where one was stored.
-The client decrypts the names locally to show a human-readable listing.
-Whether key-name listing ships as encrypted-name-per-record or a client-held manifest is an open implementation detail.
+List the live refs in the vault, each with its encrypted key name (where one was stored) and last-updated time.
+The client decrypts the names locally to show a readable listing.
+The response is a JSON array.

 {